 On a personal level I believe very strongly in the Pride Network and what we do in creating a safe environment for our staff and service users.
 I’m knowledgeable on a wide range of LGBTQ+ issues and always keen to learn more.
 I want to be able to use my voice to help others, as well as be able to create space for other people to speak.
 I’m friendly, chatty and always happy to help!

-We welcome all staff both LGBT+ and Allies to join us at any of our events or meetings as we are an inclusive network.
+We welcome all staff both LGBTQ+ and Allies to join us at any of our events or meetings as we are an inclusive network.

-- be a safe point of contact for LGBT+ staff
+- Be a safe point of contact for LGBTQ+ staff

-- actively influence NHS policies and strategies that will or may impact on LGBT+ patients
+- Actively influence NHS policies and strategies that will or may impact on LGBTQ+ patients

-- organise activities and events for LGBT+ staff and allies
+- Organise activities and events for LGBTQ+ staff and allies

-- Provide first level support to LGBT+ staff
+- Provide first level support to LGBTQ+ staff